Gazprom to study LNG output expansion for Asia

 The project currently sells much of its output to Japan and ramped up volumes to meet additional Japanese demand when nuclear capacity was shut down after Fukushima.

-Australia alone is planning nearly 60 million tonnes of new capacity between now and 2017, with plans for another 13 million tonnes due to be finalized this year.
+Australia alone is planning nearly 60 million tonnes of new capacity between now and 2017, with plans for another 13 million tonnes due to be finalised this year.

 If Shell takes a stake in the troubled Shtokman project in the Barents Sea in the Arctic, shouldering some risks in an scheme whose costs are so high as to make it almost certainly unprofitable, it could ease a longstanding headache for Gazprom.